Rhodes College requires at least 128 credit hours to graduate with a bachelor's degree.

-Rhodes College does accept transfer credits.
+There is no accelarated degree program at Rhodes College, but students who wish to save money or graduate early can look into transferring in credits.
+Rhodes College accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Rhodes College has a summer session, so students can earn credits during the summer.

 Rhodes College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

-Students need to fulfull a language requirement as well as a math and science requirement.
+Students are required to fulfill a language requirement as well as a math and science requirement.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Rhodes College does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While Rhodes College does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Rhodes College has an Army ROTC program, an Air Force ROTC program and a Navy ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at Rhodes College include: